 Some final thoughts as we close.
 I looked back at some past blogs and am pleased to report that my former frustrations I expressed with Saturday Night Live looks like it is about to come to the end as they enter “Entertainment Hospice” this year.
 I don’t think we will have them to kick around by the next time we meet.
 Awards ceremonies like the Oscars, Golden Globes etc.…. have never been more irrelevant despite their continued self-indulgence.

 I remain stunned by kids that can’t do cursive handwriting or tell time on a clock that has actual hands.
 If this isn’t the sign of the apocalypse then I am not sure what is at this point.
 We should all be worried (but don’t worry too much—Taylor Swift will save us).
-I also worry about these electric scooters/bikes you can ride around in public areas.
+I am also concerned about these electric scooters/bikes you can ride around in public areas.
 I am not a fan and you won’t see me on one.
 Not a good combination for the kid TikToking while riding the scooter.
 I think it is going to get really ugly out there with these things but that is a topic for another day.

 Since last we met Betty White went to her great reward.
 Perhaps one of the biggest grievances of the year.
 A real kick in the nuts.
 We couldn’t quite get her to her 100th Birthday.
 She was one of a kind and will be missed.
 They don’t make them like her anymore.
 We also recently lost College Football Coaching legend Mike Leach.
 Though a lot lesser known than Betty White, I bring it up because it reminds me of something that has been heavily on my mind lately and bothers me greatly.
-He was an American original like Betty.
+He was an American original, like Betty.
 He was unapologetic, brilliant, fearless, and unconventional.
-He was also very different and was controversial (when he was alive) because of it.
+He was also very different and controversial (when he was alive) because of it.

-We have to figure this out.
+We have to figure this out collectively.
 We are all the time, as a society, talking about patience, grace, and forgiveness, but somehow it feels like judgement and outrage continue to be winning.
 Winning at the expense of a well lived life full of adventure, chaos, love, loss, and messiness.
 Life is messy and we have to acknowledge that fact.
 Oscar Wilde said: “To live is the rarest thing in the world, most people exist, that is all”.
 I think we better get busy living before we get busy dying.
 Let’s quit holding each other back from truly living and look into people’s true hearts and intentions rather than highlighting, and holding hostage, their missteps and mistakes.
 Let us actually be patient and give some grace and forgiveness as we go into the new year.
 We need more Betty’s and Coach Leaches.
 It is the curious, rule breakers and outsiders that change the world.
 It is the only thing that ever will.

 I wish you all a restful holiday full of family, friends, fellowship, fun, and food.
 Do a Random Act of Kindness this week for a stranger (or someone you know).
 Makes someone’s day.
 Even if it’s a kind word.
 I bet they need it more than you might imagine.
 It is good to be back to a more normal year-- so we can be grateful for that this holiday season.
 Remember that Santa likes a good Cuban cigar and brown liquor (donuts too).
 It keeps him warm at night on that long sleigh ride.
 May your “Leg Lamp” be bright and shiny this season.